HarleyCoops/smolThinker-.5B/ReadMe.md

 ---

-This README outlines the project’s purpose and the detailed steps required to integrate and fine-tune a smaller model using the Open-R1-Math-220k dataset.
+This README outlines the project's purpose and the detailed steps required to integrate and fine-tune a smaller model using the Open-R1-Math-220k dataset.
 As the project evolves, feel free to adapt these instructions and contribute improvements.